The Best Dumplings In ChicagoOur list of the best dumplings in the city.

 Dolo’s dim sum classics are great, but it’s their unique dumplings that keep us coming back to this upscale Chinatown spot.
 The first must-order is the fried shrimp and leek dumplings that look like tiny versions of the flying saucers that the government doesn’t want you to know exists.
 They have a light and crispy wrapper, and are filled with salty pieces of seafood.
 We also like the big pieces of shrimp in our other favorite, the shrimp and corn dumplings.
 These have a tender wrapper with just a touch of crispiness, with the corn and carrot filling throwing some sweetness into the mix.

-“Volcano broth” might sound like it would cause profuse sweating and an outburst of expletives, similar to what usually happens on an episode of Hot Ones.
+“Volcano broth” might sound like it would cause profuse sweating and an outburst similar to what happens on an episode of Hot Ones.
 But the delicious volcano broth with Cheng Du wontons at both of Da Mao Jia’s Lincoln Park and Bridgeport locations is actually quite mild.
 The tart soup comes with plenty of floating, meaty pork wontons and has just enough tingly Sichuan spice.
 While we’re here, we also like to order their Zhong dumplings.
 These are flatter with a medium chew, and come with a sweet and nutty chili soy sauce that nicely contrasts with the sour volcano broth.